 All these questions lead to the required accessibility standards and guidelines which have been established.

-This is where the required guidelines come in including the Accessibility for Ontarians with Disabilities Act, 2005 (AODA 2005), Web Content Accessibility Guidelines 2.0 (WCAG 2.0), Universal Design for Learning 2.0 (UDL 2.0), User Agent Accessibility Guidelines 2.0 (UAAG 2.0), Authoring Tools Accessibility Guidelines 2.0 (ATAG 2.0), Section 508, and the Americans with Disabilities Act of 1990 (ADA, 1990).
-This is to ensure that all services are considered for access by all peoples.
-Feel free to check this out which enlists an overview of the Diversity of Abilities handout available on the Resources page.
+This includes the Accessibility Canada Act, 2019 (Bill C-81), Accessibility for Ontarians with Disabilities Act, 2005 (AODA, 2005), Web Content Accessibility Guidelines 2.0 (WCAG 2.0), Universal Design for Learning 2.0 (UDL 2.0), User Agent Accessibility Guidelines 2.0 (UAAG 2.0), Authoring Tools Accessibility Guidelines 2.0 (ATAG 2.0), Section 508, and the Americans with Disabilities Act of 1990 (ADA, 1990).
+This is to ensure that all services are considered for access by all people.
+Watch this video “What Does an Accessible Canada Mean to You” for the latest legislation in Canada — Bill C-81 — and its benefits.

 HOW WE CAN HELP YOU

 - Hiring People with Disabilities Workshop

 - Accessibility and Inclusion: Physical, Digital, Social and Mindful Workshop

 - Information and Communication Assessments and Accessibility-readiness Assessments according to legislation (i.e. the Accessibility Canada Act [Bill C-81], AODA, 2005, WCAG 2.1, and UDL 2.0)

 - Accessibility Remediation of Information and Communications [according to compliance standards]